In 2018, the federal government set a target to achieve gender equity in sport by 2035. According to Canadian Women and Sport (CWS):

 Organizational culture is the collection of values, expectations, and practices that guide and inform the actions of the organization.
 A great culture exemplifies positive traits that lead to improved performance, while a dysfunctional company culture brings out qualities that can hinder even the most successful organizations.
 The atmosphere or climate in a recreation facility will set the tone for the recruitment and retention of participants, as well as volunteers and staff.

-This workshop will focus on three specific topics regarding organizational support for girls, women and gender diverse individuals:
+This workshop focused on three specific topics regarding organizational support for girls, women and gender diverse individuals:

 - Creating a Welcoming Environment (apart from the physical infrastructure, which will be addressed in the Facility Design workshop).

-WORKSHOP #3: Gender Equity in Recreational Sport – Understanding How Facility Design Can Attract and Encourage Use by Girls, Women and Gender-Diverse Individuals
+WORKSHOP #2: Gender Equity in Recreational Sport: Optimizing Facility Use – Understanding How Facility Design Can Attract and Encourage Use by Girls, Women and Gender-Diverse Individuals

 12:00 – 3:00 P.M.
 (ET)